I have mastered the art of ordering at Subway. As for the fear of sandwiches, I still hesitate before I step into a build-your-own sandwich place.

 Consider this.
 There are at least five decision points and over fifty variables that you got to deal with before you can order a sandwich at a place like the Subway.

 It all started with a casual trip to the nearby shopping mall.
-I was in part job hunting and part window shopping when I ended up at the food court and decided to have a bite.
+I was new to Canada and was in part job hunting and part window shopping when I ended up at the food court and decided to have a bite.
 I picked Subway since I had never eaten there before.
 After consulting the overhead display board I decided to order a BLT.

 “A BLT please,” I said as my turn came up.
 It was lunch hour.